Cafe interior

 • Eastwood

 Why we love it: This popular bakery has been around since 1910, but its offerings are anything but stuck in the past.
 Jenny’s has built up a cult following from their innovative treats.
 These days, the family-owned bakery excels in riffs on classics, like black sesame croissants, pistachio maritozzi (cream-filled brioche buns), and tooth-breaking toffee apple bombolone (filled doughnuts).
 They were one of the first bakeries to bring the international craze, the crookie, to Australian shores, too.
 Jenny’s is also carrying Adelaide’s focaccia game, with beautifully open-crumbed focaccia supporting their seasonal Italian sandwich menu.
-While pairing your sammich with a latte might seem like the obvious choice, we can’t help but opt for carbs-on-carbs, or savoury-on-savoury, in the form of a steamy pie, flaky quiche or oozy bagel.
+While pairing your food with a latte might seem like the obvious choice, we can’t help but opt for carbs-on-carbs, or savoury-on-savoury, in the form of a steamy pie, a flaky quiche or an oozy bagel.
 Thanks, Jenny.

 Time Out tip: Jenny’s Bakery isn’t just one of the best in Adelaide, but it’s up there with the top bakeries in Australia, too.
-Try a few different things, you won’t regret it.
+Try a few different things – you won’t regret it.

 Isabel Cant